 Stierch earned her MA in Museum Studies from George Washington University (‘12) and a BA in Native American Studies from Indiana University (‘09).

 Stierch’s passion lies in community organizing, research, open culture & knowledge outreach.
-She has layered these interests by exploring how cultural institutions can work with open sharing technology, such as Wikipedia and other open source tools, to broaden public awareness and interest in their collections or educational holdings.
+She has layered these interests by exploring how institutions can work with open sharing technology, such as Wikipedia and other open source tools, to broaden public awareness and interest in their collections or educational holdings.
 She is also classically trained as a curator in her love for deep research, bringing out unique stories to be told about her subjects, and sharing it with the public.

-Her work has been featured in The Independent (UK), Gawker, Smithsonian, Slate, the CBC, Newsweek, and the Huffington Post.
+Her work has been featured in The Independent (UK), Gawker, Smithsonian, Slate, the CBC, and the Huffington Post.
 Read more press features here.
-She has presented her work on the subjects of open culture and gender theory & outreach at conferences such as the Open Knowledge Festival, American Association of Museums, Museum Computer Network, New Mexico Library Association Annual Conference, Wikimania, and others.
+She has presented her work on the subjects of open culture and gender theory & outreach at conferences such as the Open Knowledge Festival, American Association of Museums, Museum Computer Network, Wikimania, and others.

 Photo credits: Matthew Roth, CC BY SA 3.0 and Charles Butler Photographer, CC BY SA 3.